orednilserik/orednilserik/README.md

 ## About me
 - Based in Stockholm
-- Particularly interested in probabilistic machine learning, time series forecasting and deep learning
+- Background in statistics and machine learning
+- Currently working with logistics network optimization at H&M Group

 Connect with me via LinkedIn in my profile!